DevendraVasantKatuke/interview/Songs.md

 -   Cannons
     -   Love on the Ground
     -   Bad Dream
+	-	Fire for You
+	-	Talk Talk
 -	Captain Hollywood Project
 	-	More and More
+-	Cemeteries
+	-	Sodus
 -   Chaka Khan
     -   Ain't Nobody
 	-	Like Sugar